nishantrpai/baseplay/README.md

 Extension:
 - ~~Make extension that allows to connect contract and allows dev to add achievements/leaderboards etc~~
 - Check on testnet
-- Failing on localhost for some reason, need to debug
+- ~~Failing on localhost for some reason, need to debug~~
+- All achievements are saved on localstorage by default, if player wants to save on chain, devs can add option to save on chain

 - Documentation notes:
   - img should be >= 30x30